(Rules A through C apply to the entire forum. The off-topic sections are generally exempt from rules D-H.)

 - C.2.
 All links posted must meet our strict site policies regarding links.

 D. All posts must be on topic.
-Posting irrelevant asides, snide comments, or generally trying to derail a discussion, is not in the spirit of the forum and is strictly prohibited.
-Polite, kind off-topic remarks within a post that aren't too distracting (e.g. "hi," "thanks," "I enjoy your writing") are tolerated but most of each and every post must be on topic and absolutely no rude off-topic or offensive off-topic remarks will be tolerated at all.
+Posting irrelevant asides, snide comments, or derailing a discussion, is not in the spirit of the forum and is strictly prohibited.
+It's not merely against the rules to intentionally derail a topic; you must make a concentrated effort to stay on-topic in each topic.
+Polite, kind off-topic remarks within a post that aren't very distracting (e.g. "hi," "thanks," "I enjoy your writing") are usually tolerated but the majority of each and every post must be on topic and absolutely no rude off-topic or offensive off-topic remarks will be tolerated at all.

 - D.2.
 All posts need to contribute an on-topic point or on-topic question to the discussion.
 No single word posts, or meaningless posts.
 No posts that simply say "yes", "no", "bump", or "I agree".

 D.4.
 Generally, it is off-topic to post an entire non-philosophical article, which includes almost all news reports, conspiracy theories or political editorials.
 If you want to use the information, opinions or arguments in a non-philosophical article as a base for philosophical points and philosophical questions, then generally it is more effective to summarize it or quote only the essential parts of it.

 D.5.
 It is off-topic (and usually insulting) and thus prohibited to tell another member to go research or learn about something.
 This point is elaborated in the site policies regarding links.

 D.6.
 It is off-topic (and usually insulting) and thus prohibited to critique another member's arguing style, intentions or overall contribution to the forums.

 D.7.
 You must try to write in clear, concise language expressing on-topic points.
 Being coy, sarcastic, poetic or using too many metaphors is prohibited.
 See this post for more information or to ask questions about clarity.